Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Experiments

 \section{Experiments}

 This section focuses on the dataset used in this study, the simulation approach, the experimental details, and the evaluation metrics.
 Subsequently, the proposed method is thoroughly evaluated by quantitatively and qualitatively comparing it with the current state-of-the-art denoising methods.
-Next, the method is applied to a real clinical scenario for validation.
-Finally, ablation experiments are designed to verify the validity of this study.
+Next, the extendable generalization of EGenDiff will be validated using real clinical data and PCCT data.
+Finally, ablation studies are designed to verify the validity of this study.